silverstripe/developer-docs/en/03_Upgrading/04_Upgrading_project.md

 }
 ```

-[warning]
+> [!WARNING]
-Avoid using `static::class` or `parent::class` to retrieve translated string.
+> Avoid using `static::class` or `parent::class` to retrieve translated string.
 It will retrieve unpredictable values bases on the class inheritance.
-[/warning]

 If your template files contain translatable strings, they also need to be updated to referenced the namespaced classes.
 For example, `<%t Member.SINGULARNAME 'Member' %>` would become `<%t SilverStripe\Security\Member.SINGULARNAME 'Member' %>`.